Spicy Skinny Margarita

 Who created the Tommy’s margarita?

-Julio Bermejo made the Tommy’s margarita at Tommy’s Mexican Restaurant in San Francisco in the 1980s.
+Julio Bermejo first served the cocktail at Tommy’s Mexican Restaurant in San Francisco in the 1980s.
 The margarita and the restaurant are named for Julio’s father.
 You can read more about Julio Bermejo and all about tequila here.

 What is agave?